-Anyone who has seen a Shih Tzu and a Pug side by side might notice certain physical similarities, the most apparent of these the short muzzles and large eyes.
+Anyone who has seen a Shih Tzu and a Pug side by side might see certain physical similarities, the most apparent of these is their short muzzles and large eyes.

 Shih Tzu and Pugs are not related, but they share the same country of origin, China.
 They were popular with Chinese royalty, who bred Pugs with Pekingnese, but not with Shih Tzu.